formbricks/formbricks/README.md

 <img width="1527" alt="formbricks-sneak" src="https://user-images.githubusercontent.com/675065/227726212-6ebf930e-6a20-4ffa-b966-56cd41bdf363.png">

-Formbricks productizes best practices for qualitative in-app user discovery.
+Formbricks is your go-to solution for in-product micro-surveys that will supercharge your product experience.
 Use micro-surveys to target the right users at the right time without making surveys annoying.

 **Try it out in the cloud at [formbricks.com](https://formbricks.com)**

 ### Mission: Base your decisions on qualitative data.

 Formbricks helps you apply best practices from data-driven work and experience management to make better business decisions.
-Use Formbricks to collect and manage insights from your users; run a product market fit survey to know which audience to focus on and whether your value proposition is being recognized.
+Ask users as they experience your product - and leverage a significantly higher conversion rate.
+Gather all insights you can - including partial submissions and build conviction for the next product decision.
+Better data, better business.

 ### Features